8 Unique Michigan Foods You Have to Try

 - 2 tablespoons butter

 - salt and pepper to taste

 Wash the navy beans and run hot water through them until they are slightly whitened.
-Place beans into pot with hot water.
+Place beans into a pot with hot water.
 Add ham hocks and simmer approximately three hours in a covered pot, stirring occasionally.
 Remove ham hocks and set aside to cool.
 Dice meat and return to soup.
 Lightly brown the onion in butter.
 Add to soup.
 Before serving, bring to a boil and season with salt and pepper.
 Serves 8.

 2. Kalamazoo Coney – Kalamazoo

 A favorite Michigan food is the Coney Island Hot Dog is a hot dog in a bun topped with a savory meat sauce and sometimes other toppings.
 It is often offered as part of a menu of dishes of Greek origin and classic American ‘diner’ dishes and often at Coney Island restaurants.
 It is largely a phenomenon related to immigration from Greece and the Macedonian region to the United States in the early 20th century.

 Coney Island Kalamazoo was founded in 1915 and is the longest continuously operated Coney Island in Michigan.
 Their coney island is made up of a topping made from their own recipe served on a Koegel’s Skinless Frankfurter.

 Based a reader’s’ poll conducted by mlive.com in 2012, Coney Island Hot Dog, 266 E. Michigan Ave., and Dogs With Style, 410 S. Burdick St., took home the No. 1 and No. 2 honors, respectively.

 1. Heritage Cheese Spread – Schuler’s Restaurant – Marshall